CloudLabsAI-Azure/PowerApps-in-a-day/00_Prerequisite.md

     2. Select **Sandbox/Production** , select your **Region** , make sure **Create a database** is set to **Yes** , and click **Next**.
     3. Select your **Language** and your **Currency**.
 Notice that **Deploy sample apps and data** is enaled now, and then click **cancel**.
     4. Repeat the steps 2-5 to create a **Trial** environment.

-   > Note : You can choose your local language and currency.
-However, the lab manuals were created using US dollars and English language configurations.

 1. You will see a screen listing all environments that will show the newly created environment.